+Claudia leads Amistades so that the agency can sustainably deliver on its long-term vision.
 Claudia comes to this role as a pioneering force to harness the power of social change and improve racial equity at the community level.
 She has uniquely crossed silos to weave together grassroots, philanthropic, corporate, and governmental efforts, at the local, regional, national, and transnational levels.

-She firmly believes in trust-based relationship and power building, in which racial equity and representation play a leading role.
 This cultural philosophy can be seen in her body of work, with the through line being her deep understanding of, and commitment to, community integrity.
 She is convinced that the best outcomes for social change occur when people work for people who understand them, because of a shared heritage and background.
+Her leadership and experience broadly span the social sector, through a variety of initiatives that empower authentic and democratic community representation.

 As a long-time strategy advisor and implementer with more than 20 social sector organizations, Claudia developed and implemented structural and procedural improvement processes to professionalize nonprofit services.
 Her client organizations - spanning faith-based, Black, Latino, Tribal, philanthropic, civic, and gender-driven priorities - represent Claudia’s inclusive philosophy, and her consistent drive to harness the power of the nonprofit sector in efficient and professional ways.